[geeklog-devel] Redesign the Plugin "Editor"

 information that it displays can be safely moved to the plugin list.

-using the new COM_tooltip() function.
-The "delete" function can also be
+or by using the new COM_tooltip() function.
+The "delete" function can

-inserted in the plugin list table, including the confirmation function.
+also be inserted in the plugin list table, including the confirmation

-There would be only one thing left for which the plugin editor would be
+function.
+There would be only one thing left for which the plugin editor

-implementation as in glFusion plugin admin ( Can be seen on their demo site
+same implementation as in glFusion plugin admin ( Can be seen on their

 Any other ideas / suggestions / recommendations?